achuthasubhash/recommendation/README.md

 new users or items can be described by their characteristics (content) and so relevant suggestions can be done for these new entities.

-new user collabrative not work because not have previous  history to  give recommendation
+new user collabrative not work because not have previous  history to  give recommendation so use content based recommendation.

+collaborative:rely on user-item interactions

+Content :User-user,Item-item interactions

 User-user:

 1.identify users with the most similar “interactions profile” (nearest neighbours) in order to suggest items that are the most popular among these neighbours (and that are “new” to our user)

 2.“user-centred” as it represent users based on their interactions with items and evaluate distances between users